malhal/Laravel-CreatedByPolicy/README.md

     const WORLD_READ = true;

-Now you can use the built in authorization methods, exceptions will be thrown in the case of no access, and for creatorRead a global scope will be added to limit queries to only records created by the currently authenticated user.
+Now you can use Laravel's built-in [authorization](https://laravel.com/docs/5.3/authorization) methods as normal, exceptions will be thrown in the case of no access, and for creatorRead a global scope will be added to limit queries to only records created by the currently authenticated user.

 To temporarily disable security checking on a query use: